Benchmarking Unsupervised Object Representations for Video Sequences: Results

-To asses runtime in a fair way despite the models being trained on different setups, we report the training progress of all models after one hour of training on a single GPU (\tabref{tab:runtime}).
-In addition, we quantify inference time on the full VMDS test set using a batch size of one. \textsc{TBA} trains much faster and requires less memory than \textsc{OP3} and \textsc{ViMON}.
-However, some training runs converge to sub-optimal minima (note the high variance in \tabref{tab:result}).
-Training \textsc{OP3} is sensitive to the learning rate and unstable, eventually diverging in almost all experiments.
-Interestingly, it usually reached its best performance right before diverging. \textsc{ViMON} and \textsc{TBA} are less sensitive to hyper-parameter settings in our experiments.
+\textsc{TBA} and \textsc{SCALOR} train faster and require less memory than \textsc{OP3} and \textsc{ViMON} (see \tabref{tab:runtime} for details).
+However, two training runs converged to suboptimal minima for \textsc{TBA} (note the high variance in \tabref{tab:result} and see \tabref{tab:resultfull} and \tabref{tab:resultfulltwo} for individual runs).
+Training \textsc{OP3} is sensitive to the learning rate and unstable, eventually diverging in all experiments.
+Interestingly, it often reached its best performance directly prior to divergence. \textsc{ViMON} and \textsc{TBA} are less sensitive to hyper-parameter settings in our experiments.
+For a more detailed analysis of the runtime, see Appendix \ref{runtime_appendix}.